Am I Married? – Marital Status in Texas

 2. signed by those who are affected by the agreement.

-The Texas Legislature specifically stated that this provision was enacted to curb the number of palimony cases entering the family courts.
+The Texas Legislature enacted this provision specifically to reduce the influx of palimony cases into the family courts.

 AspectDetails